Quick Start

 INFO | 2024-05-16 03:20:55.960756 | Sending module get_platform of type <class 'runhouse.resources.functions.function.Function'> to rh-cluster

-The function we defined above, get_platform, now exists remotely on the cluster, and can be called remotely using remote_fn.
-You can call this remote function just as you would any other Python function, with remote_fn(), and it runs on the cluster and returns the result to our local environment.
+Deploying the function to the cluster took ~2 seconds, and the function we defined above, get_platform, now exists remotely on the cluster, and can be called remotely using remote_fn.
+You can call this remote function normally from local, with remote_fn(), and it runs on the cluster and returns the result to our local environment.

-Below, we run both the local and remote versions of this function, which give different results and confirms that the functions are indeed being run on different processes.
+When we run the local and remote versions of this function, you see different results based on where it executes.

 print(f"Local Platform: {get_platform()}") print(f"Remote Platform: {remote_get_platform()}")